jambuur/APEDSK99/README.md

 **CALL ARST** resets APEDSK99 including reloading the current DSR.
 It is a handy way to get your DOAD mappings to their default state.
 It is functionally the same as pressing the Arduino reset button and sort of the same but not really as power cycling.

-**CALL LDIR** list the DOAD's in the current selected directory on the SD card:
+**CALL LDIR** list the DOAD's in the current selected directory on the SD card.
+It lists the DOAD name and the TI DISK name:
 <p align="center">
   <img width="576" src=img/LDIR2.jpg>
 </p>